cmongis/imagejfx/README.md

 # ImageJFX Project

 The ImageJ FX Project aims to offer a new user interface for the popular scientific software ImageJ2.
-ImageJFX is based on the ImageJ2 API and on JavaFX : a new UI library proposed in Java.
+ImageJFX is based on the ImageJ2 API and on JavaFX.

 ## New fetures
-* clearer interface
+* Clearer interface
-* personal database (still experimental)
+* Personal database (still experimental)
 * Action history
 * Mini workflows
-* Batch Processing (only on elements from the personal database
+* Batch Processing (only on entries from the personal database)

 ## Missing important features
 * 	ImageJ1 Plugin support and installation
 *  3D support
+*  Decent script edition
+*  Many other features

 ## Download